-- housing, rather than a national average, as requested by the Northern Territory, it may create an incentive for states to re-balance their mix of mainstream and First Nations-specific social housing. - The First Nations cost weight is calculated based on differences in costs associated with mainstream and First Nations specific housing.
-It would not be appropriate to apply this factor to First Nations people living in mainstream housing. - The Commission explored the use of national average shares of First Nations people living in First Nations-specific social housing, disaggregated by remoteness area.
+- 61 The First Nations cost weight is calculated based on differences in costs associated with mainstream and First Nations specific housing.
+It would not be appropriate to apply this factor to First Nations people living in mainstream housing. - 62 The Commission explored the use of national average shares of First Nations people living in First Nations-specific social housing, disaggregated by remoteness area.
 However, the Productivity Commission's Report on Government Services data does not allow the data to be disaggregated in this way.

-- Taking into consideration the updated data provided by 3 states and data produced by the Productivity Commission in its Report on Government Services 2024, the Commission proposes to retain a First Nations cost weight of 1.2 for the 2025 Review. - For the calculation of the capital stock factor, the Commission proposes to continue to use the national average share of First Nations people living in First Nations-specific housing as it is policy neutral.
+- 63 Taking into consideration the updated data provided by 3 states and data produced by the Productivity Commission in its Report on Government Services 2024, the Commission proposes to retain a First Nations cost weight of 1.2 for the 2025 Review. - 64 For the calculation of the capital stock factor, the Commission proposes to continue to use the national average share of First Nations people living in First Nations-specific housing as it is policy neutral.